yawnston/DIRus/README.md

 #### Known problems:

-  - using the up button while previewing a file crashes the program, deselecting the file by clicking elsewhere in the window and then using the button fixes this issue
+  - FIXED - using the up button while previewing a file crashes the program, deselecting the file by clicking elsewhere in the window and then using the button fixes this issue
-  - rarely crashes because of "file not found" or "access denied", reason unknown
+  - FIXED - rarely crashes because of "file not found" or "access denied", reason unknown
   - previewing images is very wonky and displays only a small part of the image
   - previewing unsupported files results in nonsensical output in the preview
-  - the Enter key doesn't work when navigating directories (reason known, will fix)
+  - FIXED - the Enter key doesn't work when navigating directories (reason known, will fix)

 #### Planned features: